Strong yet fuel-efficient engines; high-quality interior; advanced cabin technology; superb driving dynamics; hardtop convertible security

 Options can get pricey; convertible's styling isn't exactly graceful

-We can't resist the inline 6-cylinder's 300 hp, but the convertible doesn't look sexy enough to justify its price premium.
-So make ours a 435i coupe, and make sure the M Sport package is part of the deal.
+We can't resist the inline 6-cylinder's 300 hp, but the convertible doesn't look sexy enough to justify its price premium, so make ours a 435i coupe, and make sure that the M Sport package is part of the deal.
+Find a BMW 4 Series for sale

-The base 428i ($41,475) comes standard with 17-inch wheels, adaptive xenon headlights, fog lights, a sunroof (coupe only), push-button ignition, auto stop/start (a fuel-saving feature that can be disabled), Driving Dynamics Control (offering three settings for throttle sensitivity and steering effort), power-adjustable front seats with driver memory functions, leatherette upholstery, dual-zone automatic climate control, Bluetooth, iPod/USB connectivity and the iDrive infotainment system with a 6.5-in screen.
+The base 428i ($41,700) comes standard with 17-inch wheels, adaptive xenon headlights, fog lights, a sunroof (coupe only), auto stop/start (a fuel-saving feature that can be disabled), Driving Dynamics Control (offering three settings for throttle sensitivity and steering effort), power adjustable front seats with driver memory functions, leatherette upholstery, dual-zone automatic climate control, Bluetooth, iPod/USB connectivity and the iDrive infotainment system with a 6.5-in screen.

 The 4 Series can be customized with one of three trim packages: Sport Line, Luxury Line and M Sport.
-These are comprehensive appearance packages (the Sport also has a lowered sport suspension) that offer unique wheels and interior decor.
-The M Sport Package adds Shadowline exterior trim, a body kit, a sport suspension, an M steering wheel, sport seats and extensive M badging inside and out.
+These are comprehensive appearance packages (the Sport also has a lowered sport suspension and sport front seats) that offer unique wheels and interior decor.
+The M Sport package adds shadowline exterior trim, a body kit, a sport suspension, an M steering wheel and extensive M badging inside and out.

-In typical BMW fashion, the options list is lengthy and hazardous to your financial health.
-The Premium Package adds power lumbar support and keyless entry/ignition, while the Cold Weather Package brings a heated steering wheel and heated front seats.
-Standalone options are highlighted by M Sport brakes, dynamic cruise control, a self-parking system, side- and top-view parking cameras, a Harman Kardon audio system and a navigation system.
+In typical BMW fashion, the options list is lengthy and may prove expensive.
+The Premium package adds power front lumbar support and keyless entry/start, while the Cold Weather package brings a heated steering wheel and heated front seats.
+Additional options include an adaptive sport suspension, M Sport brakes, dynamic cruise control, a self-parking system, side- and top-view parking cameras, a Harman Kardon audio system and a navigation system.
+The Technology package contributes such items as a crisper 8.8-in infotainment screen, a navigation system, an upgraded iDrive controller with a touchpad and a head-up display.
 All 4 Series models are compatible with BMW Apps, which leverages your smartphone to bring social media into the driving experience.

-BMW claims a whopping 15.7 cu ft of trunk space for the coupe, remarkable given the car's relatively modest dimensions.
-The convertible impresses with the top up, checking in at 13 cu ft, but drop the top and you're down to 7.8 cu ft.
-All that folded metal has to go somewhere.
+BMW claims a whopping 15.7 cu ft. of trunk space for the coupe, which is remarkable given the car's relatively modest dimensions.
+The convertible impresses with the top up, checking in at 13 cu ft., but if you drop the top, you're down to 7.8 cu ft.; all that folded metal has to go somewhere.

 |Basic||4 Years/50,000 Miles|